Morshu8800/STM32-AHT30-HAL-Library/README.md

 This is a very simple library that uses the sequence and commands from the sensor manufacturer's datasheet.

 The example and library files are located in "source" folder.
+The datasheet file is located in "docs" folder.
 #